Iceland: Fire, Water & Wild Terrain

 We hike along volcanic ridgelines and coastal routes, walk the historic grounds of the Alþingi — where Viking leaders first gathered in 930 — and trace the edge of Glacier Lagoon as ice drifts toward the sea.
 With experienced local guides, we may step onto a glacier to explore its crevasses and blue ice, or snorkel between the Eurasian and North American tectonic plates in clear glacial waters.

 This island sits on the Mid-Atlantic Ridge.
 Geology is not background here — it is the story.
 Early Norse settlers shaped a culture of endurance in a landscape that is both stark and powerful, and we take time to understand how land, survival, and identity intertwine.
+Evenings slow down the way they only can at this latitude — long light, good food, the kind of stillness that makes you want to stay at the table. and curiosity travel side by side.

 Effort and curiosity travel side by side.